 Tuition is paid monthly and is always due by the first lesson of each month.
-Registration fee is $20/new family per year or $10/returning family per year.
+Registration fee is $30/new family per year or $20/returning family per year.

 Tuition rates remain the same month to month as holidays and vacations have already been accounted for in the monthly tuition rates.
 Tuition is based on 42 lessons per calendar year (September 1 – August 31).
 Payment is strongly preferred through Zelle (many banks offer this online service), but checks made out to the studio name (Piano Passionato) are also acceptable.

-Tuition payment received after the 10th of the month will be charged an additional $10 late fee.
+Tuition is due on the 1st of each month.
 If a check bounces, a $25 penalty will be charged.

 Students may NOT come to in-person lessons should any of the following be true:

 - if they have a fever (above 100.4), cough, sore throat, or other COVID symptoms

 - if they or anyone in their household have tested positive for COVID19 or been in contact with someone who tested positive

 - if they are currently required by their school (or the government) to be in quarantine for a set period of time

 Should any of the above be true, lessons will be offered via video chat (Rock Out Loud, FaceTime, Zoom, etc) until they are cleared to resume in-person lessons medically.